Date: February 24 – March 1, 2019

 After engaging in briefings from the sponsor committee; a tour of the study area; more than 70 stakeholder interviews; and an analysis of the site’s existing conditions; the panel came up with the following key strategic recommendations addressing the Sponsor’s questions:

 - Honor Your Story.
 Panelists acknowledged that, although they interviewed a large variety of stakeholders, some key voices were missing – including residential populations of downtown and nearby neighborhoods, several local churches, local businesses, representatives of the School district, and others.
 Panelists encouraged the sponsor to use the opportunity of the Stitch to reveal the lost history of downtown Atlanta and to craft a compelling story to enhance the Stitch’s relevance for all Atlantans.
-Steps should be taking by engaging with local historians, showcasing neighborhood identity, using art to tell stories – all of which will, ultimately make the city more equitable and work to achieve the vision for the Stitch to be inclusive, to unify, and to be accessible for everyone.
+Steps should be taken by engaging with local historians, showcasing neighborhood identity, using art to tell stories – all of which will, ultimately make the city more equitable and work to achieve the vision for the Stitch to be inclusive, to unify, and to be accessible for everyone.

 - Scale the Stitch.
 As proposed, the Stitch is incredibly ambitious in its scope.
 After conducting an analysis that included evaluating the economics, land use context, history, national precedents, and financial feasibility, panelists were unconvinced that a project of this size would ultimately reap the greatest benefits for the greatest amount of people in downtown Atlanta.
 Instead, panelists recommended phasing the project by focusing on Blocks 3 and 4.
 Reducing the overall footprint of The Stitch articulates more ‘bite-sized’ approach, and results on creating an open space that is roughly five acres in size – scaled similarly to that of Klyde Warren Park in Dallas, Texas.
 Scaling the project relative to assets, costs, and impact will create a smaller funding gap, which could be addressed with the help of Foundations, the City of Atlanta, the State of Georgia, and private donors.
 Scaling the Stitch will also reduce overall challenges relating to engineering considerations, traffic disruption, as well as operating and program costs.